Blair Clearance Sale: Up to 70% off

 With free shipping, that's a savings of up to $63.
 Buy Now at Blair

-That's $18 off and a savings of $25 including the free shipping (usually $7.99).
-It's also the best price we could find and a great price for a men's long sleeve polo.
+That's a total savings of $26 and the best price we could find.
 Buy Now at Blair

 Sign In or Register

-Note: Update: Some colors/size combinations are backordered and ship in August.
-Buy Now at Blair